Age Range: 8 +

 The Story: Eleven year old Nikolas is left at home in Finland with mean Aunt Carlotta while his father, Joel, goes off to seek proof that elves exist.
 After several months Nikolas escapes from his aunt and heads north to look for his father.
 On the way he rescues an injured reindeer, Blitzen, and eventually they find Elfhelm, the elf village.
 But not all of the elves welcome him and Nikolas discovers that a group of humans has kidnapped one of their elves, Little Kip.
 Happiness and frivolity have been suspended so Nikolas decides to go and look for Little Kip in the hope that he can bring joy back to Elfhelm…

 When Nikolas arrives in Elfhelm it isn’t how Joel described it in bedtime stories.
 There are deep divisions between the elves and many are unhappy.
 Throughout the book Nikolas is instrumental in helping the elves restore order and happiness to their village as well as discovering how he can make himself happy.
-His adventures throughout the story, some magical, some more tragic, keep you turning the pages and, despite the poverty and desperation in his situation, also contain humour.
-My daughter thinks The Truth Pixie is hilarious (she always tells the truth but often regrets what she has said!) and she found it funny that some of the hunters didn’t know what a toilet was (they hadn’t been invented when Nikolas was a boy!).
+His adventures, some magical, some more tragic, keep you turning the pages and, despite the poverty and desperation in his situation, also contain humour.
+My daughter thinks The Truth Pixie is hilarious (she always tells the truth but often regrets what she said!) and she found it funny that some of the hunters didn’t know what a toilet was!

 A Boy Called Christmas is a magical, funny, festive adventure which tells the story of how Father Christmas came into being.
 We are introduced to the origins of his sleigh, how he was given the name Father Christmas, how reindeer fly and why he wears a red hat.
 The chapter telling us how and why the very first stocking was used leaves us with a warm fuzzy feeling and the reason behind the invention of Christmas crackers makes us laugh.
 I loved watching my daughter’s face light up when she recognised the reindeer’ names and made connections with the other Christmas traditions that we keep.